 While the weight of the barbell or other implements can create compressive forces – where the weight squishes the wrist outwards – wrist wraps counter this.
 They equalize the pressure on the wrist, keeping it safe and ensuring that you’re going to remain safe when performing with heavy weights.

-These are especially useful in CrossFit where time is of the essence and moving through various exercises like burpees and presses can put strain on the wrist.
+These are especially useful in CrossFit where time is of the essence and moving through various exercises like burpees and presses that strain the wrist.
 This is no excuse for strengthening, however, and should only be used when they are absolutely essential – when dealing with heavy weights or lots of reps with impact exercises.

 Wrist wraps for CrossFit should be short – avoid the wrist wraps often seen in powerlifting that can be 18” long and incredibly thick.
 Go for the 9” wraps as they allow for greater mobility – a real concern in gymnastics and weightlifting movements where impeding the wrist can rapidly lead to injury.